mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 <a href="https://www.mnzencenter.org/uploads/2/9/5/8/29581455/dk19840321b.mp3" target="_blank">Listen to Part 2 of this talk on mnzencenter.org</a>

 ...
 This is the true human body.
 That’s why your body is the true human body.
 Rinzai Zen Master says, “The true human body is coming and going from every pore of your body.”
-But a monk didn’t understand this one, and then immediately the monk asked, “What is that?”
-So immediately Rinzai grabbed him and shook him: “How stupid you are!” and pushed him away.
-Because, the human body is considered very naturally as just the human body, separate from activities, nutrition, and also spiritual life, and the trees and birds.
-Completely separate.
-So we don’t understand.
+But a monk didn’t understand this, and asked, “What is that?”
+So immediately Rinzai grabbed him and shook him, [saying,] “How stupid you are!”
+And pushed him away.
+Because, the human body is considered very naturally as just the human body, completely separate from activities, nutrition, and also spiritual life, and the trees and birds; so we don’t understand.
 If you do that, you cannot keep your human body healthy, as a Buddha.
 Real health is to take care of human life as a Buddha, beyond purity or impurity.
 That is really perfect health.

-So that’s why Dogen Zenji mentions, this is the true body.
+So that’s why Dogen Zenji says, “this is the true body.”
 The true body is [...] nothing but a skin bag, but simultaneously, it is something beyond a skin bag.
-What is this?
+What is that?
 The universe.
-Anyway, your body is walking with the universe.
+Your body is walking with the universe.
 It is really true.
-So that’s why it is the real, true body.
-You cannot separate what is the skin bag and where is the universe.
-It’s working together.
+That’s why it is the real, true body.
+You cannot separate what is the skin bag and what is the universe; it’s working together.

-This is the true body, and there for it is observing the body as impure, which is vividly living.
+This is the true body, and therefore it is observing the body as impure, which is vividly living.

 ##### 02:26